 - Spray the kennels and doghouses with the nematode solution (this can be done using hose end sprayers filled with the nematode solution).

 - Apart from kennels, if your pets tend to sleep under bushes, porches or other crawl spaces, then ensure spraying these areas with the beneficial nematodes solution as well.

 - Closely mow all the grass, trim bushes and remove weeds regularly.

 - Irrigate outdoor areas surrounding the buildings on regular basis as moisture and un-drained spaces repel fleas.

 Preventing flea re-infestation from outdoors

 No matter how much you vacuum your home or bathe your pet using flea repellent products, fleas can also enter your home through wildlife like raccoons, chipmunks, opossums, bats etc. Pets inhabit the same areas as this wildlife, unknowingly bringing these parasites inside your home.
 Therefore, it is essential to continue spraying the yard with nematodes for fleas to curb flea population.
 It is also important to remove unwanted structures and bushy growths that create a suitable habitat for wild animals.
 Eliminate the wood piles and vegetation closer to the home to reduce wildlife harborage.
 Indoors, wash the pet’s bedding with hot water, diluted bleach or borax solution.
 Routinely vacuum the cracks and crevices in floorboards and seal all areas between the baseboards and floors.
 The vacuum cleaner bags must be disposed of to prevent fleas from coming back into the home.

 These steps are essential to make the nematodes for fleas’ treatment more effective.
-If you want to try out beneficial nematodes, you can find it at the lowest cost here.
+If you want to try out beneficial nematodes, you can find it here.

 Got fleas?
 Find out which products work in 2019, with my updated flea control product comparison chart.